icerpc/icerpc-docs/pages/slice/encoding/index.md

 | Slice1           | Slice1                                              |
 | Slice2           | Slice2                                              |

-As you would expect, all types defined in a Slice1 file can be encoded with the Slice1 encoding, and all types defined in a Slice2 file can be encoded with the Slice2 encoding.
+All types defined in a Slice1 file can be encoded with the Slice1 encoding, and all types defined in a Slice2 file can be encoded with the Slice2 encoding.

 Furthermore, a [Slice2-compatible][slice2-compatible] type defined in a Slice1 file can be encoded with the Slice2 encoding.